ricardoliveira5ro/microservice-email-sender/src/api/APIDocs.md

 - `page`: Page number
 - `size`: Items per page (default: 10)

-Should get a `200 OK` response with an array of emails:
+Should get a `200 OK` response with an array of emails